mbrandonw/mbrandonw.github.io/_drafts/algbera-of-predicates-and-sorting-functions.md

 If you look closely you’ll notice that the array is sorted first by last name, and then in the places there are equal last names it will be sorted by first name, and finally in the one instance there are equal names (“Ightrayu Rylye”) it is sorted by `id`.

 You can also imagine that there is a interface that allows a user to specify any number of sorts, which you could accommodate by using an array of sorts.
-Then you can use the `mconcat` method to apply all of the sorts at once:
+Then you can use the `concat` method to apply all of the sorts at once:

 ```swift
 let sorts = [